|Summary of 26 reviews :||

 From Ayudhya the kings of the powerful Siamese empire ruled over a vast territory that extended from the borders of Burma, Laos and Cambodia in the north down to the Malay peninsular in the south.
 Perhaps denoting the power and glory of the Siamese kingdom, the name "Ayudhya" in Sanskrit also means "indestructible."

-Today only its temple ruins remain as testimony to Siam's former glory as a dominant political, economic and religious centre on mainland Southeast Asia.
+Today only its temple ruins remain as testimony to Siam's former glory as a dominant political, economic and religious center on mainland Southeast Asia.

 In 1992 Ayutthaya's ancient ruins have been declared a UNESCO World Heritage Site and conservation work was underway to restore the ancient architecture of the temples.
 In ancient Southeast Asia, religious architecture tended to survive because the privilege to dwell in structures of brick and stone was the prerogative of the gods.

-Zhèng Hé, Yamada and Sheikh Ahmad, enjoy a wonderful view
+Hé, Yamada and Sheikh Ahmad, enjoy a wonderful view of Wat

 Selected period artifacts and ceramics are displayed along the corridor and in each room for the pleasure of antique lovers.